Carrying out a content marketing strategy involves your entire organization.

-- Headings: What size headings on your website and blog posts?
-What about sub-headings?
+- Headings: What size headings do you use on your website and blog posts?
+What about subheadings?
 Bolded or un-bolded?

-- Spacing: Double-space between every paragraph?
+- Spacing: Should you double-space between every paragraph?
 What about between text and images?

-These may seem inconsequential, but these details not only make your content more readable, but it also makes your website more cohesive.
+These may seem inconsequential, but rest assured they make your content more readable and your website more cohesive.

 A content style guide is useless if you don’t use it daily.
-Send it out to the team, review it often and remind them during meetings.
-If they have questions, direct them to the document first.
+Send it out to the team, review it often and remind others during meetings.
+If they have questions regarding voice, tone or style, direct them to the document first.

 Your brand voice and content style guide is a living, breathing document that should grow alongside your business.
 As you create marketing campaigns, onboard new team members or debate the Oxford comma, you’ll need to update and reference the content style guide often.
 Use it or lose it!